Swarming bees are the easiest way to increase the size of your apiary.

 Bernard Preston is a retired chiropractor, catcher of swarming bees, organic gardener, solar guru and general health nut.
 Oh, and a writer.
 His books are dirt cheap on Amazon as Ebooks.

-Now with seven hives, he's looking for more swarming bees to get to ten.
-Then he'll have ample for birthday gifts and making honey mead.
+Now with seven hives, he's looking for more bees to get to ten.
+Then he'll have ample honey for Christmas and birthday gifts and making honey mead.
+They never make white elephants!

 Bee under the mitre